-We believe in giving back to society, as such we have provided free safety training and crane familiarization for new entrants to the DOSH under the Ministry of Human Resources Malaysia.
+We believe in giving back to society, as such we have provided free safety training and crane familiarization for new entrants to the Department of Occupational Safety and Health (DOSH) under the Ministry of Human Resources Malaysia.
 Furthermore, we contributed to funds raised for research into stem cell for stroke recovery.
-On 14 December 2022, Favelle Favco Cranes (M) Sdn Bhd, a member of the Group continued its corporate social responsibility programme by organising a Blood Donation Drive.
+On 14 December 2023, Favelle Favco Cranes (M) Sdn Bhd, a member of the Group continued its corporate social responsibility programme by organising Blood Donation Drive.
 The Blood Donation Drive with the support from Hospital Tuanku Ja'afar, Seremban aims to replenish the blood supplies for the blood bank.

-We will continue with our charitable contributions by supporting community development, providing monetary grants to non-profit organisations for public benefits and conduct business and investment practices ethically.
+We will continue to societal goals or charitable contributions by supporting community development, providing monetary grants to non-profit organisations for public benefits and conduct business and investment practices ethically.